 During the months of March, April and May, the regiment distinguished itself in various small and large engagements.
 On May 9, the Prince de Ligne, the proprietor of the regiment died in Bruxelles.

 On June 15, the regiment (39 officers and 693 men) was with Field-Marshal Count Daun's Army at the camp of Planian.
 On June 18, it fought in the Battle of Kolin with extraordinary courage.
 It was deployed in the second line of the cavalry right wing in O'Donell's Division.
 As the right wing of the Austrian army threatened the Prussians and more cuirassier regiments were used to break the Prussian infantry squares and were repeatedly thrown back by the incredible resistance of the Prussian infantry.
 The Prussian Stechow Dragoons followed the retiring battalions of Wied's Division and the Prussian infantry occupied the hills beside the “Eichenwäldchen” which was still held by the Austrians.
 In this critical moment three Saxon chevauxlegers regiments advanced to support Wied's Division and repulsed the Prussian infantry.
 But the enemies rallied very quickly and surrounded the Saxons.
 Colonel Count Thiennes, commander of the regiment, asked at that moment for Daun's authorisation to launch an attack with his dragoons.
 Daun would have said to Thiennes “Mais vous ne ferez pas grand chose avec vos blancs becs.” (but you won't accomplish much with your greenhorns).
 Thiennes answered: “Vous allez voir” (you'll see) and went to his regiment.
 He shouted: “Blancs-becs, montrez que vous savez mordre sans avoir de barbe; montrez que pour mordre il ne faut que des dents et pas de barbe!” (greenhorns show them that you know how to bite even though you have no beard; show them that to bite, one needs only teeth and no beard).
 The regiment attacked together with the Saxons three Prussian cavalry regiments, and drove them back.
 In a following attack, they virtually annihilated Hülsen Infantry and drove it back from its position on the hill.
 The attack had completely succeeded and had decided of the outcome of the battle to the advantage of the Austrians.
 Count Thiennes and his officers fought bravely at the head of their unit.
 Lieutenant-Colonel Carl Eugene Marquis de Thoricourt particularly distinguished himself.
 The losses of the regiment were important: 28 men and 109 horses killed; 8 officers, 110 men and 108 horses wounded.
 Brigade Adjutant Lieutenant Alexander de Le Febuée was mortally wounded and died on the battle field.
 In addition, several men were wounded but didn't quit their units.
 Furthermore 9 men and 24 horses were missing.
 Several officers including Colonel Thiennes lost their horses.
 In a certain squadron all officers were killed or wounded and Corporal Pforzheim had to take command.
 He did it with such distinction that he was promoted lieutenant on the battlefield.
-In memory of this bloody and glorious day, the regiment received from Empress Maria Theresa the strange privilege to wear no moustache (blanc bec meaning “beardless”).
+In memory of this bloody and glorious day, the regiment received from Empress Maria Theresa the strange privilege to wear no moustache (blanc bec meaning “beardless”) to constantly remind of their youth and heroism.
 The grateful empress sent four standards that she personally embroidered with scenes depicting the Battle of Kolin (for more details see the section on standards).